 Road trips are so much fun to take with your family.
 They let you see the world and experience life on the road.
+Here’s a post about how to prepare for a big road trip with kids.
 Forget the tourist traps and the overdone sights; with a road trip, you can get out there and see the real world in all its authenticity.
 You’ll save money, have a more unique, holistic experience on your trip, and discover new things together as a family.

 Be Realistic with Your Budget

 Road trips can become very expensive very quickly.
 Though they can certainly be budget-friendly going in with that assumption without planning is the easiest way to go over your budget without expecting it.